 - Congress could increase the tax rates that apply to personal income, corporate income, payrolls, estates, and specific products like gasoline and cigarettes.
 Higher rates almost always yield higher revenues, even if people and businesses do less of the taxed activity.
-Capital gains, which are currently taxed at a top rate of 23.8 percent, are one exception; some estimates suggest revenues may peak at rates around 30 percent and then decline.
+Capital gains, which are currently taxed at a top rate of 23.8 percent, are one exception; some estimates suggest revenues may peak at rates around 30 percent but then decline at higher rates.

 - Congress could scale back or eliminate the myriad tax breaks in the existing code.
-Prominent personal examples include the exclusion of employer-provided health insurance, the mortgage interest deduction, retirement saving incentives, and the charitable deduction.
-Prominent business examples include accelerated depreciation, deferral of taxes on overseas income, and the domestic manufacturing deduction.
+Prominent personal examples include the exclusion of employer-provided health insurance, retirement saving incentives, and the exclusion of capital gains on sales of principal residences.
+Prominent business examples include expensing of new investments, low tax rates on overseas income, and the 20 percent deduction for qualified business income.

 - Congress could apply existing taxes more broadly.
-For example, it could reduce the personal exemption in the individual income tax, increase the cap on earnings subject to the Social Security payroll tax, or reduce the amount of the estate tax exemption.
+For example, it could reduce the standard deduction in the individual income tax, increase the cap on earnings subject to the Social Security payroll tax, or reduce the estate tax exemption.

 - The federal government could strengthen enforcement.
-The IRS estimates that the “tax gap”—the difference between taxes owed and those actually paid—was about $450 billion in 2006 and that enforcement efforts and penalties recovered about $65 billion.
-Better enforcement could further reduce the remaining $385 billion gap.
+The IRS estimates that the “tax gap”—the difference between taxes owed and those actually paid—averaged about $458 billion annually in 2008–10 and that enforcement efforts and penalties recovered about $52 billion.
+Better enforcement could further reduce the remaining $406 billion gap.

 Policymakers could also boost revenues by introducing new taxes.
-The largest potential revenue sources would be a value-added tax (already levied in every other developed nation) or a carbon tax (which would target the pollutants causing climate change).
-Other recent proposals include taxes on financial transactions, wealth, and unhealthy foods and drinks.
+The largest potential revenue sources would be a value-added tax (already levied in every other developed nation), a carbon tax (which would target the pollutants causing climate change), or a wealth tax.
+Other recent proposals include taxes on financial transactions and unhealthy foods and drinks.

 Boosting Economic Activity

 All else equal, a bigger economy generates more tax revenue.
 Policies that boost economic activity, incomes, and wealth can thus lift revenues as well.
-Examples include policies that increase the number of people in the labor force, the number of hours they work, their skills, and physical and intellectual capital.
+Examples include policies that increase the number of people in the labor force, the number of hours they work, and their skills.
+Policymakers can also modify the tax code to increase workers’ physical and intellectual capital.